cholla-hydro/cholla/docs/sphinx/Physics/Feedback.md

 If it is coming into play frequently in a given simulation, we may want to consider alternatives, like shorter timesteps or subcycling (after all, the probability that 2 nearby star clusters would have a supernova at exactly the same time is extremely low)
 :::

 The main alternative that we could revisit is implementing the method prescriptions as atomic operations.
 If we want to adopt this solution in the future, there are a number of important considerations that need to be addressed in the future.
-These details are highlighted under the collapsible tag
+These details are highlighted in the next subsection.

 #### ASIDE: Important considerations for atomic "conflict-resolution"